 If you are looking for a way to reduce your car insurance there are a number of tricks that can work but getting a dash cam is one that’s smart and can pay for itself relatively quickly.

 Once you’ve got it setup the ideal Dash Camera is unintrusive and until you need it doesn’t interfere with you at all.
 When you do need it you want quality pictures.
 The Aukey Dash Cam HD delivers.
-After a one time setup it didn’t need any interference from me and produces high quality video.
-I’ve not tested in in a accident but when and if that day ever comes I’m confident in the quality of the pictures I’ll get.
-Recomended.
+After a one-time setup, it didn’t need any interference from me and produces high-quality video.
+I’ve not tested in an accident but when and if that day ever comes I’m confident in the quality of the pictures I’ll get.
+Recommended.

 Buy it from Amazon +

 Paid extras: A microSD card of at least Class 10 is required to record.
 This SanDisk 32GB version at £12 would be perfect.

 Included in the box: AUKEY DR-01 Dash Camera, USB Car Charger, Suction Mount, Sticker Mount, Two Stickers, Three Cable Clips.

 Aukey is a Chinese manufacturer based in Schengen that produces a range of products.
 They’re best known for their batteries and charging solutions but also make speakers, some car products, cables and a few other more odd products such as a mini-drone and Android-based projector.

 The Dash Cam is a small square black cube.
 I’d been concerned that it would obstruct my vision but it was small enough not to be a concern and it’s mount was both easy to adjust to the right angle and stayed where it was put.
 Running the cable to the car charger was simple and the cable was of decent length but I’d have preferred more than three cable clips and ended up using a couple of sections of velcro to attach the cable properly.